Theodrosrun/loop-of-legends/README.md

 - `ENDD`: Indicates the end of the game.

 Common messages
-- `MSGG`: General messaging within the game.
+- `MSGG`: This message is used for general communication within the game.
+It can be employed for various purposes, such as sending information about current actions.
+The specific content of the MSGG message would depend on the context in which it is used.
-- `QUIT`: Exit the game.
+- `QUIT`: This message is sent when exiting the game.
+Upon receiving a QUIT message, the server typically performs cleanup operations related to the client, such as removing the player from the game lobby or freeing up resources.
-- `UNKN`: Represents an unknown or invalid message.
+- `UNKN`: This message represents an unknown or invalid command.
+This could happen if there's a typo in the command, the client uses a command not supported by the server or the message format is incorrect.

 ### Success/Error Codes
 - `DONE`: Action completed successfully.